This simple recipe shows you how to cook bulgur wheat perfectly every time, you can then turn it into Tabbouleh or serve it as a simple side.

-In the pomegranate chicken breast pictured above I toss it through the hot pan that the chicken was cooked in.
+The chicken breast pictured above is based on my pomegranate molasses glazed chicken thigh recipe and I toss the bulgur through the hot pan that the chicken was cooked in.

-With my Moroccan beef meatballs I toss cooked bulgur in a pan with cooked chickpeas and harissa paste.
+With my Moroccan harissa meatballs I toss cooked bulgur in a pan with cooked chickpeas and harissa paste.

 - Parsley: As much as you can lay your hands on!

 - Tomatoes: Deseeded without negotiation, deskinned if you can be bothered.

 - Dressing: Lemon Juice, Olive Oil, Mint and Garlic.

 I only name-check brands of equipment if I think that they make a material difference to a recipe.
 But if you have any questions feel free to ask them in the comments section below the recipe.

 - Weighing scales and or measuring jug, cups and spoons.